Showing posts with label UK Historical Travel Guide. Show all posts

 https://www.athenacatgoddess.com/

-The effect was created with Befunky - AI Enhancer, Sky Changer, and Impressionist 1, preserving the original colours + changes to saturation.
+The effect was created with Befunky - AI Enhancer, Impressionist GFX + colour changes to hue and saturation, plus a nice vignette.

 Sunday Selfies Divider ©BionicBasil® May 2023